 Moving on to the more standard seller-disclosure portion of the form, you're given an open-ended prompt to disclose all material facts of which you are aware "that could adversely and significantly affect: (1) an ordinary buyer's use and enjoyment of the property; or, (2) any intended use of the property of which the seller is aware."

 The form then asks numerous specific, but optional and "supplemental" questions.
 For example, you are asked to state the year you purchased the house; whether pets have lived there; and whether there have been any structural replacements.
 Further questions address nearly every aspect of the home, from its tiling to air conditioning to roofing.

-The form also asks for various environmental disclosures.
-For example, the home seller is asked whether there is known asbestos in the home, or mold, water or air contamination, or local noise or air pollution.
-You are asked about past insurance claims you've made, as well (which could affect the buyer's ability to buy or afford future insurance).
+You might think: Isn't it in my best interests to make any defects sound minimal, or to hide them?
 In the short term, this strategy could result in a quicker offer on your home.
 But in the longer term, it could expose you to buyer anger if the issues turn up in an inspection report before the closing, or to later legal liability if the buyer finds problems and realizes that you were not entirely honest.
-That could lead to legal consequences.

 Indeed, Minnesota law specifically allows home buyers to sue sellers for any such misrepresentation or omission: "A seller who fails to make a disclosure as required by [the statute] and was aware of material facts pertaining to the real property is liable to the prospective buyer.
 A person injured by a violation of this section may bring a civil action and recover damages and receive other equitable relief as determined by the court."
 The buyer would have two years after the closing in which to take such action.
 (See Minnesota Statutes § 513.57.)

-When in doubt about whether to disclose an issue, however, honesty remains the best policy.
+When in doubt about whether to disclose an issue, honesty remains the best policy.
 Litigation after the closing would be costly and time-consuming.
 You will want the transaction behind you by then.
 While there is no need to hire inspectors to expose every flaw in the home, or reveal minor issues, providing solid information to the buyer will lead to smoother negotiations and greater peace of mind in later years.